Vaguery/klapaucius/README.md

 # Push in Clojure

 This is a clean, fully tested, extensible and maintainable reimplementation of the Push interpreter, central to [Lee Spector's Clojush](https://github.com/lspector/Clojush) project.
-The intention in starting from scratch is to fully document the actual behavior of Push, separate concerns that are confounded in the original project, and a better serve user base seeking to reuse and extend the language for their domain-specific projects.
+The intention in starting from scratch is to fully document the actual behavior of Push, separate concerns that are confounded in the original project, and to better serve the user base seeking to reuse and extend the language for their domain-specific projects.

 The project uses [Midje](https://github.com/marick/Midje/) and Clojure 1.7.